LalithaPrasad/ERMS_Django_Web_Multi_DB/README.md

     ./manage.py migrate --database=admindata
     ./manage.py migrate --database=empdata

-'admindata' adn 'empdata' are the names used in 'settings.py'
+'admindata' and 'empdata' are the names used in 'settings.py'

 Run the app with: